Skip to content

 Voyager Aid Program for Oregon National Guard and Reserve

-Oregon offers a tuition benefit to residents of Oregon who have served in a combat zone since September 11, 2001.
 The Voyager Aid Program will make up the difference between educational benefits from the VA and remaining tuition and fee costs.
 Students ineligible for VA educational benefits must submit proof of ineligibility.
 The Voyager Aid Program does not cover E-Campus or distance courses.
-For more information, contact the financial aid office at your educational institution.

 Oregon National Guard State Tuition Assistance

 The Oregon Legislature passed House Bill 4035 in 2018 authorizing the Higher Education Coordinating Commission (HECC) to administer $2.5 million in grants to Oregon National Guard Service members attending Oregon community colleges or public universities.
-This grant provides funding for tuition at Oregon community colleges (up to 90 credits) and public universities (up to 180 credits) for current Oregon National Guard members.

-The Oregon National Guard State Tuition Assistance grants will be awarded on a first-come, first-served basis until all available funds are used.
+The Oregon National Guard State Tuition Assistance grant will be awarded on a first-come, first-served basis until all available funds are used.
 The grant is a “last dollar” program, meaning it is calculated after other state and federal grants for which eligible students qualify.

 Priority Enrollment